ALEX MASKET · BROKER-ASSOCIATE · COMPASS · LOS ANGELES

 Properties with non-standard conditions

 Unpermitted additions, rear structures, permit gaps, non-conforming use, pre-1978 construction, prior disclosure exposure.
-Properly positioned and protected.
+Properly positioned and protected before the listing goes live.

 Residential · Buyer